prust/glasstack/README.md

 ## Acknowledgments

-* glasstack logo ("stack") by Leyla Jacqueline from the Noun Project
+* stack icon (used in the glasstack logo) by Leyla Jacqueline from the Noun Project